 A third generation California strawberry farmer, Glen’s grandfather – and then father – laid the groundwork (literally) back in the 1960’s for what Glen now considers his life.
 What started out as a small, 15 acre farm has now blossomed into a 600-acre family business.
 And it looks like there’s no end in sight to this family tradition, with most of his family in the business and signs that the next generation is poised to take the helm in the years to come.

 Strawberry farming is a natural occupation for Glen who thrives on working with people and being outdoors in the elements.
 He appreciates working in the fresh air and has no problem dedicating about 50-60 hours a week needed to successfully grow strawberries.
-When it comes to the people, he says he loves working with his employees and says that harvest workers are the “hardest working, most humble and honest people around.”
+When it comes to the people, he says he loves working with his employees and says that strawberry pickers and harvest workers are the “hardest working, most humble and honest people around.”
 He feels committed to the workers who are an integral part of his operation and feels a strong sense of giving back.
 Glen contributes to the California Strawberry Scholarship Fund and personally assists some of his field workers with their children’s college tuition.
 He also lends a hand by purchasing books and other necessities related to school costs.

 With all the industries Glen could have gone into, his heart and his passion has always been grounded in growing strawberries, and after 25 years he still looks forward to farming every day.
 His face lights up with a smile when he talks about the anticipation he feels about seeing the very first strawberry of each season.
 He appreciates all things that grow and thinks it’s always fascinating to nurture plants – especially strawberries – through the various stages of growth.